BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/README.md

 ![Main differences between compiler and interpreter](./img/compiled_versus_interpreted.png)

+#### Transpilers

+Transpilers of translate compilers are also known as source-to-source compilers.
+In essence they are a subset of compilers which take in a source code file and convert it to another source code file in some other language or a different version of the same language.
+The output is generally understandable by a human.
+This output still has to go through another compiler or interpreter to be able to run on a machine.

+**Transpiling** is a specific term for taking source code written in one language and transforming into another language that has a similar level of abstraction.

+Some examples of transpilers are:

+* `tsc` or TypeScript compiler, transpiles TypeScript into JavaScript
+* `babel`, Transpiles ES6+ code to ES5 (ES6 and ES5 are different versions or generations of the JavaScript language)

 #### What About Java

 Java implementations typically use a two-step compilation process.
 Java source code is compiled down to bytecode by the Java compiler.
 Originally the bytecode was then interpreted by a Java Virtual Machine (JVM).
 These days, the modern JVMs use a technique called **Just-in-Time** (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU's on the fly at runtime.